dga711/msfs-webui-devkit/readme.md

 ![](https://i.imgur.com/gw90Lmk.png)

 Press on the "R" button to refresh the HTML Content of the panel.
+Press on the "C" button to clear the console log.
 Press "X" to show the console output.

 **Important**: To be able to click on it on cockpit panels you have to bind the "New UI Window Mode" key in MsFs.
 Then press that key and click on a glass panel.
 It will pop out in a window.